Prakash-Nandaniya/FPGA-based-Electronic-voting-machine/README.md

-# PUNQZ2 and Raspberry Pi Based Electronic Voting Machine
+# FPGA Based Electronic Voting Machine

 This project is a digital design project for an electronic voting machine using Verilog code.
-The system is implemented on a PUNQZ2 board and a RPI module.
+The system is implemented on a PYNQ-Z2 board and a RPI module.
 The voting machine is designed for 2 candidates, with an extendable limit based on hardware availability.
 The project supports a maximum of 16 votes per candidate due to the 4-bit design, but this limit can be increased.
 The machine operates in two states: voting state and result state.

 ## Features
-- **Two Candidates**: Supports voting for two candidates, extendable to more candidates.
-- **Voting Limit**: Each candidate can receive up to 16 votes (4-bit limit).
 - **Voting State**: Allows users to cast votes.
 Red LED glows to indicate this state.
 - **Result State**: Displays the results of the voting in 8-bit format.
 Blue LED glows to indicate this state.
 - **Reset Functionality**: A reset button to reset all votes to 0.
 - **State Control**: Voting is disabled during the result state.

 ## Hardware Requirements
-- PUNQZ2 FPGA Board
+- PYNQ-Z2 FPGA Board
 - RPI module
 - Red and Blue LEDs
 - Buttons for voting and reset